-If you haven't yet heard much about your gut flora, chances are you are going to be hearing a lot more about this topic in the future.
+If you haven't yet heard much about your gut bacteria, part of your overall gut flora, chances are you are going to be hearing a lot more about this topic in the future.
 These previously much overlooked bacteria are now being associated with a wide range of human health solutions and problems.
-As you follow along with this unfolding science you will want to be sure that you are doing all that you can be doing to ensure that your gut flora are as healthy as they can be.
-Here we will take a look at what is known about the gut flora, what sends it out of balance and what helps it to thrive.
+As you follow along with this unfolding science you will want to be sure that you are doing all that you can be doing to ensure that your gut bacteria are as healthy as they can be.
+Here we will take a look at what is known about your gut bacteria, what sends it out of balance and what helps it to thrive.

 What Are the Gut Flora?

 The gut flora make up a world of microorganisms that populate our gastrointestinal tract.
 It is estimated there are about 100 trillion of these microorganisms, called microbes.
 They are predominately made up of various strains of bacteria, but there are also some fungi and protozoa as well.
 Our relationship with the gut flora is considered to be one of mutual benefit.
 The gut flora may also be referred to as the microbiome, microbiota or microflora.

 Research on gut flora has found that we are not born with gut flora, but newborn babies have their digestive systems populated with flora from their mother during the process of a vaginal birth.
 (There is some preliminary research that babies born through cesarean section show differences in the makeup of their gut flora).
 Differences have been found between the flora of breast-fed and formula-fed infants.
 Once infants are weaned, which occurs around the age of two, their flora more closely resembles that of adult flora.